gitlabhq/gitlabhq/PROCESS.md

 Regressions are very important, and they should be considered high priority issues that should be solved as soon as possible, expecially if they affect users.
-Anyway, ~regression label itself is not a [priority label], and this means that regressions should still follow the scheduling process.
+Anyway, ~regression label itself is not a [priority label].

 When a regression is found:
 1. Create an issue describing the problem in the most detailed way possible